 How much does the hemp licence cost?

+Can you grow hemp legally in the UK?
 If you are a first-time hemp grower, you will be asked to pay a licence fee of £580 (as of 2020; fees may change in the future).
 Renewal of a hemp licence costs £326.
 However, if a compliance visit by the Home Office is required, the renewal fee jumps to £1,371.

 The costs of a hemp licence are easily accessible on the Home Office website.